serilog-contrib/serilog-sinks-amqp-batching/README.md

 Use the `ConnectionString` property of `AMQPSinkOptions` to specify the endpoint.

-A free hosted and managed RabbitMQ instance can be created at [stackhero](https://www.stackhero.io).
+A free, hosted and managed RabbitMQ instance can be created at [stackhero](https://www.stackhero.io).
 Current sink has been tested with RabbitMQ and works following connection string format:
 ```
 amqps://username:passwordH@aileuh.stackhero-network.com:5671
 ```